maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 **Note**: If you're not the owner of a RTX card, but have a GTX 1060+ around, then you are one of the lucky guys who can test RTX without the need to buy one of those more expensive cards.

 ## Luckily, there is WebGPU
 WebGPU is the successor to WebGL and combines multiple Graphics APIs into one, standardized API.
 It is said, that WebGPU's API is a mixture of Apple's Metal API and parts of the Vulkan API, but a lot more easier to work with.

 Most WebGPU implementations come with multiple rendering backends, such as D3D12, Vulkan, Metal and OpenGL.
 Depending on the user's setup, one of these backends get used, preferably the fastest one with the most reliability for the platform.
 The commands sent to WebGPU then get translated into one of these backends.

 ## Upfront
 Note that RTX is not available officially for WebGPU (yet?) and is only available for the [Node bindings for WebGPU](https://github.com/maierfelix/webgpu).
-Recently I began adapting an unofficial Ray-Tracing extension for [Dawn](https://dawn.googlesource.com/dawn), which is the WebGPU implementation for [Chromium](https://www.chromium.org/).
-The Ray-Tracing extension is only implemented into the Vulkan backend so far, but a D3D12 implementation is on the Roadmap.
-You can find my Dawn Fork with Ray-Tracing capabilities [here](https://github.com/maierfelix/dawn-ray-tracing).
+Recently I began adapting an unofficial ray tracing extension for [Dawn](https://dawn.googlesource.com/dawn), which is the WebGPU implementation for [Chromium](https://www.chromium.org/).
+The ray tracing extension is only implemented into the Vulkan backend so far, but a D3D12 implementation is on the roadmap.
+You can find my Dawn fork with ray tracing capabilities [here](https://github.com/maierfelix/dawn-ray-tracing).

 The specification of the RT extension can be found [here](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md).

-Now let me introduce you to the ideas and concepts of the Ray-Tracing extension.
+Now let me introduce you to the ideas and concepts of this new extension.
+Note that from now on, I will use *RT* when referring to Ray-Tracing or RTX.

 ### Bounding Volume Hierarchies

-When dealing with Ray-Tracing, you often end up having to work with [Bounding Volume Hierarchies](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (short: *"BVH"*).
-In Ray-Tracing, BVHs are used to encapsulate arbitrary geometry for faster Ray-Triangle intersection.
-The reason for this is, that for each Ray, you have to check all Triangles in a scene for intersection with the Ray at some point and this process quickly becomes expensive.
+When dealing with RT, you often end up having to work with [Bounding Volume Hierarchies](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (short: *"BVH"*).
+BVHs are used to encapsulate arbitrary geometry for faster ray-triangle intersection.
+BVHs are very important in RT, since without them, for each ray, you'd have to check all triangles in a scene for intersection with the ray and this process quickly becomes expensive.

-Previously, for Ray-Tracing projects, you had to implement your own BVH system.
-But today with RTX, you no longer have to do that, since the driver is generating the BVHs for you.
+Previously, for RT projects, you had to implement your own BVH system.
+Today you no longer have to do that, since the driver is generating the BVHs for you.

 ### Ray-Tracing Shaders
 Previously, you only had Vertex, Fragment and Compute shaders, each specialized on their own task.
-The WebGPU Ray-Tracing extension exposes 5 new shader stages:
+The RT extension exposes 5 new shader stages:

  - Ray-Generation (`.rgen`)
  - Ray-Closest-Hit (`.rchit`)